Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Replacing plugs on a cord.

 It sound simple to replace an old plug on a lamp cord.
 I'm sure thousands of plugs are replaced each year without incident.
-However, there is a correct way to install a plug on a cord.
+There is a correct way to install a plug on a cord.

 • Grounded cord with a ground prong.

-• Non-polarized plug - (2 blades, both blades are the same size)
+• Non-polarized plug - both blades are the same size

-• Polarized plug - (2 or 3 blades, the grounded blade is slightly larger)
+• Polarized plug - the grounded blade is larger.

 Back to the tips